New York Mandatory Education for Prescribing Controlled Substances - 3 Contact Hours

 Discontinuation of opioid therapy may be considered if problematic patterns are noticed, opioid therapy is ineffective, or goals are not being achieved.
 The prescriber and patient must agree upon reasons to terminate therapy before initially prescribing the medications, and this termination plan should be part of the initial agreement.

 The clinician should have a method for addressing prescription drug misuse.
 Minor infractions may result in patient counseling and intensifying monitoring activities.
 More severe behaviors may require the clinician to discontinue prescribing controlled substances.
 If patients are found to be diverting prescription medication, immediate cessation of the prescriptions is appropriate.
 In most other cases, it is appropriate to taper the controlled substances to reduce the risk of inducing a withdrawal syndrome.

 Healthcare professionals may also be the source of diversion.
 The prescriber can be engaged in drug trafficking or selling medications for money or sexual favors.
-The prescriber may also steal the drugs, make poor decisions or may not recognize diversion.
+The prescriber may also steal the drugs, make poor decisions, or may not recognize diversion.

 The pharmacist may be the source of diversion.
-The pharmacist may dispense medications based on incomplete information on the prescription, not catch obvious fraudulent attempts by the patient or not check the accuracy of the physician’s DEA number.
+The pharmacist may dispense medications based on incomplete information on the prescription, not catch obvious fraudulent attempts by the patient, or not check the accuracy of the physician’s DEA number.

-Methods to obtain drugs illegally include:
+Methods to obtain drugs illegally include the following:

 - Stealing prescription pads and writing prescriptions

 - Prescription forgery – photocopying, changing numbers on the prescription